-Pinterest isn't like other social platforms.
+Pinterest behaves more like a search engine than a social feed.
 On Instagram or X, a post lives for a few hours.
 On Pinterest, a single pin can drive traffic to your website for months or even years.
 That's because Pinterest is fundamentally a visual search engine — people use it to discover ideas, products, and inspiration, not to scroll through a chronological feed.

 That makes scheduling particularly valuable.
 If you can consistently publish well-optimised pins, you're building a library of content that compounds over time.
 Here's how to schedule Pinterest pins using PostOnce — and how to make every pin count.